fluxcd/community/GOVERNANCE.md

 Org team membership changes have additional considerations:

 - Members of any other team are eligible to be nominated as an Org team member.
-- Org maintainers MUST remain current members of other non-archived teams.
+- Org maintainers MUST remain current members of at least one other non-archived team.
 If that status changes, they will also loose Org team membership.
 - If an Org maintainer voluntarily steps down, in addition to the process above, within 7 calendar days the Flux dev list MUST be notified <https://lists.cncf.io/g/cncf-flux-community>.
 This gives contributors reasonable time to be made aware of the change.